eclipse-vertx/vert.x/core_manual_java.md

     eb.send("test.address", null);

-It's a good convention to have your verticles communicating using JSON -this is because JSON is easy to generate and parse for all the languages that Vert.x supports.
+It's a good convention to have your verticles communicating using JSON - this is because JSON is easy to generate and parse for all the languages that Vert.x supports.

 ## Distributed event bus